-Northeast Maritime Institute is a private, co-educational institution that offers its students an opportunity to pursue maritime career-oriented education.
+Northeast Maritime Institute is a private, co-educational maritime institution that offers its students an opportunity to pursue maritime career-oriented education.
 NMI provides required marine safety education, ship operation courses, Coast Guard license and document courses, as well as programs that grant students with a certificate and Merchant Marine Document upon completion.

 The mission of the Institute is to equip graduates with the combination of knowledge, critical thinking, problem solving, ethical decision making, and confidence which will enable them to safely and efficiently operate, maintain, and manage the ships of today and the maritime industry of tomorrow.